loicreynier/sandbox/README.md

 - `detect-windarkmode`: Dirty function to detect Windows dark mode.
 - `f03cli`: Fortran 2003 CLI argument parser example.
 - `gmres-scipy`: Wrapper for the GMRES provided by SciPy.
-- `gmres.py`: Dirty unoptimized Python implementation of the GMRES algorithm
+- `gmres.py`: Dirty unoptimized Python implementation of the GMRES algorithm.
 - `isosurf-skimage`: Isosurface calculation with scikit-image example.
 - `jmtpfs-pyudev`: MTP device monitoring and mounting dirty script using `jmtpfs` and pyudev.
 - `regula-falsi.c`: Unoptimized C implementation of the Regula Falsi method.
-- `typst-demo`: Sandbox article written using [Typst](https://typst.app) to test its features
+- `typst-demo`: Sandbox article written using [Typst](https://typst.app) to test its features.